Thou shalt have no brand before Twitter

 Tweetbot just updated to support Twitter's 1.1 API, and to partially support Twitter's new interface display guidelines.
 Come March 5, the old version of the app will stop working, and if you want to keep accessing Twitter, you'll have to do it with the new app, with it's new, more standardized look.
 Tweetbot won't be alone.
 Right now, every Twitter app designer is likely wrestling with the same problem -- how to conform to Twitter's new guidelines without losing what makes their app distinct, how to compromise without sacrificing what makes them special.

 Any and all of those that want to stick around will have to change, at least somewhat.
 The new guidelines include things like putting all avatars on the left, and displaying @usernames in specific ways and places.
-Mike Beas put together a post translating Twitter policy-speak to regular English to better explain the changes, and what they may mean to your favorite Twitter apps, depending on how consistently and strictly they end up being enforced.
-I'll do my best to sum it up in a single line:
+The bottom line message is this:

 - Thou shalt have no brand before Twitter.